 Submitting an Article to the Review

-Please ensure that you have read and understand the information for contributors prior to making a submission.
+Please ensure that you have read and understand the Submission Guidelines prior to making a submission.

-The Review is now accepting both manual submissions (via email) and online submissions (via the form below).
+The Review is now accepting both online submissions and manual submissions.

 To submit an article to the Review, please either: